-The Hands On Learning program at Sale College aims to assist disconnected students, from years 7 to 10, with an alternative approach to help them re-engage with the school experience.
+The Hands On Learning program at Sale College aims to assist some students, from years 7 to 10, with an alternative approach to help them engage with the school experience.
 It has been found that taking these students out of the classroom one day a week, connecting them to mentors and alternative peer groups in their own school, and then giving them practical and creative real activities, acts as a circuit breaker, alleviating the frustrations they have developed with mainstream schooling.

 A place to Belong: A physical sanctuary at school.